andrew-tawfik/DelaunayMesh/README.md

 2. **Adding Points**:
    - Iterate over each input point and find the triangle that contains it.
-   - If the point lies inside a triangle, split the triangle into three new triangles.
+   - If the point lies inside a triangle, split the triangle into three triangles.
-   - If the point lies on an edge, split the triangle into two new triangles and handle neighboring triangles accordingly.
+   - If the point lies on an edge, split the triangle into two triangles and handle neighboring triangles accordingly.

 3. **Edge Flipping**:
    - After adding each point, check the circumcircles of the neighboring triangles.
-   - If a point lies inside the circumcircle of a triangle, swap the edge between the triangles to maintain the Delaunay property.
+   - If a point lies inside the circumcircle of a neighbour, swap the edge between the current triangle and that neighbour to maintain the Delaunay property.

 4. **Maintaining Neighbors**:
    - Update neighbor relationships for all affected triangles after adding points and swapping edges.